awsdocs/amazon-ec2-user-guide/doc_source/provisioned-iops.md

 `io1` volumes are designed to provide 99\.8 percent to 99\.9 percent volume durability with an annual failure rate \(AFR\) no higher than 0\.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one\-year period\. `io2` volumes are designed to provide 99\.999 percent volume durability with an AFR no higher than 0\.001 percent, which translates to a single volume failure per 100,000 running volumes over a one\-year period\.

 Provisioned IOPS SSD `io1` and `io2` volumes are available for all Amazon EC2 instance types\.
-Provisioned IOPS SSD `io2` volumes attached to R5b instances run on EBS Block Express\.
+Provisioned IOPS SSD `io2` volumes attached to C6in, C7g, M6in, M6idn, R5b, R6in, R6idn, Trn1, X2idn, and X2iedn instances run on EBS Block Express\.
 For more information, see [`io2` Block Express volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#io2-block-express)\.

 **Considerations for `io2` volumes**